|

 The

-problem here is resolution.
-If you can’t hit a listening
+If you can’t hit a usable listening

 level with the 1st watt, you’re not likely to hear what’s happening

-it’s moving parts must be low in mass.
-That makes it dramatically
+it’s moving parts must be low in moving mass.

-faster or more accurate than a speaker with heavier moving parts.
+linear) than a speaker with heavier moving parts.

-If you like inner detail and want to hear all of the textures
+If you like inner detail and want to hear all of the

 A